Lufthansa says CSeries' future more sustainable after Airbus deal

-FRANKFURT (Reuters) - The future of Bombardier’s CSeries programme is more secure after Airbus took a majority stake, customer Lufthansa said on Tuesday.
+FRANKFURT (Reuters) - The future of Bombardier’s CSeries program is more secure after Airbus took a majority stake, customer Lufthansa said on Tuesday.

 Reporting by Victoria Bryan; Editing by Arno Schuetze